ccarabine/payrollapp/docs/user_manual.md

 Enter the employee number

+- **Error handling:** *If the user has entered incorrectly, an error message will be displayed ‘Invalid employee number, please try again.’*

+    *Then the user will be prompted ‘Do you want to try again? type y or n :’*

+    *If no they will be taken back to the main menu*

-- **Error Handling:**  *Validation will check if the employee number is in the  google sheets employee detail sheet.*
+Validation will check if the employee number is in the  google sheets employee detail sheet.

-    *There is additional validation to ensure there is no employee record already entered into google sheets employee payroll sheet, to avoid duplicates.*
+There is additional validation to ensure there is no employee record already entered into google sheets employee payroll sheet, to avoid duplicates.

-    *If there is already an existing employee record in the payroll sheet, the application will provide feedback to the user*
+If there is already an existing employee record in the payroll sheet, the application will provide feedback to the user

-    *“Employees hours already entered in wkxx, please go to option 2 to amend”*
+“Employees hours already entered in wkxx, please go to option 2 to amend”

 Press any key to return to the display payroll menu is displayed